datalad/blog/content/posts/forgejo-aneksajo/index.md

 After this first test, I will definitely keep using it at home, and will look into further adoption at work, and making sure that DataLad continues to work well with Forgejo-aneksajo!

+{{< figure
+    src="screenshot.webp"
+    caption="Screenshot of the Forgejo-aneksajo UI (running on the Raspberry Pi) showing the source repository of this blog, and the annex'ed cover image of this post." alt="Browser window screenshot.
+Typical GitHub-like file content preview.
+The file is annotated with 'Stored with Git Annex'.
+The footer of the page reads: 'Powered by Forgejo Version: 7.0.5-it-annex1+gitea-1.21.11'."
+    >}}